 Top 5 Don’ts

-2. Don’t repeat any other part of your college application.
-That includes listing your GPA, test scores, awards, or activities.
+Don’t repeat other parts of your college application including listing your GPA, test scores, awards, or activities.
 If your essay just sounds like your resume in paragraph form, you are going to bore the admission officer to tears.

 Top 5 Do’s: